Last Updated on November 27, 2020 by Queenie Mak

 Any avid backpacker would love to get a practical gift like a microfibre towel.
 It is fast-drying, absorbent and antimicrobial.
 Great for camping, beach, swimming and backpacking.
 And it is small enough to tuck into your bag and light enough that it will not add too much weight to your backpack.

-Equipment to capture memories
+5. Equipment to capture memories

 I don’t know about you, but I have a pretty bad memory.
 So I take a lot of photos to remember the places I’ve been to.
 And I don’t have a fancy camera, but I do rely on my smartphone to take amazing pictures.
 Here are some of my favourite and minimal camera gadgets.

 Most people travel with their smartphone because it has so many useful functions.
-Not only can you use it to navigate a new city and check emails, but it can also replace your camera and make your backpack even lighter.
+Not only can you use it to navigate a new city and check emails, but it can also replace your traditional camera and make your backpack even lighter.

 If you travel alone and want photos of yourself, this might be your solution.
 The device can be used as an extendable selfie stick and doubles as a tripod.
 And it is compatible with any smartphone.
 It is a life-saver when it comes to taking photos of yourself, so you don’t have to rely on strangers taking pictures of you.